Manchick0/Packaged/README.md

 While the `GET` method is undoubtedly the most essential one, Packaged allows you to use any other one.
 Let's take a look at how you might send a more advanced request, such as a `POST` one.

 The main concept behind constructing requests is using the `Request.Builder` class.
 Remember how I quickly mentioned that although only one `fetch` method exists, it's overloaded (And **a lot** in fact).
 Well, it's time to take a look at its other two overloads - one takes in a `Request` object, the other one is more of a utility one - it takes in a `Request.Builder` and immediately delegates to the `Request` overload, by calling the `build` method on the builder.
-What it essentially means is that you don't actually need to call the `build` method yourself if you're constructing the request in-line.
+What it essentially means is that you don't need to call the `build` method yourself if you're constructing the request in-line.

 Creating the `Builder` itself is also a bit different from how it's usually done.
 You can call any method of the `Builder` class on the `Request` class itself, which will then return a `Builder`. (e.g. calling `Request.method();` is the same as calling `new Request.Builder().method();`, though the second option wouldn't work since the constructor is private.)